zbuzzeo/Secret-Number-Generator/README.md

 ### Goal

-Create a module that returns a function that will return a random function.
+Create a module that returns a function that will return a random number.
 work on the `secret_number.js` file.
 make tests pass